Board of Trustees

 Indiana University School of Medicine

-I am an Associate Professor of Emergency Medicine and currently the Division Chief for Research and Vice-Chair for Innovation for Emergency Medicine at Indiana University School of Medicine.
-I attended medical school at Emory University in 2009 before completing an Emergency Medicine residency at Carolinas Medical Center in Charlotte, NC in 2012.
-I had the opportunity to stay on as faculty for the next 1.5 years before moving to Indiana University School of Medicine where I completed an Emergency Medicine Research Fellowship and obtained a Masters in clinical research.
-My research interest revolves around the evaluation and management of psychological contributors to ED presentations and is currently focused on low-risk chest pain.
+Paul Musey, Jr., MD, MSc, is an associate professor of emergency medicine and currently the Division Chief for Research and Vice-Chair for Innovation for Emergency Medicine at Indiana University School of Medicine.
+He attended medical school at Emory University in 2009 before completing an Emergency Medicine residency at Carolinas Medical Center in Charlotte, NC in 2012.
+Dr. Musey had the opportunity to stay on as faculty for the next 1.5 years before moving to Indiana University School of Medicine where he completed an Emergency Medicine Research Fellowship and obtained a Masters in clinical research.
+His research interest revolves around the evaluation and management of psychological contributors to ED presentations and is currently focused on low-risk chest pain.

 Robert W. Neumar, MD, PhD